 - Removing conflict provisions that prevent directors from voting if they have a conflict of interest

-Changing the Model articles
+Changing the model articles

 Where do I get articles of association for my company?